axodotdev/oranda/docs/src/configuration.md

 ```

 > **NOTE:** All paths in `oranda.json` are relative to the `oranda.json` file.
 We
-  recommend placing this file in the root of your project, alongside any other
+  recommend placing this file in the same directory as your project manifest, such as a `package.json`
-  project manifest files you may be using, such as a `package.json` or `Cargo.toml`.
+  or `Cargo.toml`.

 ## Configuration options